fkoeppl/eti-stuff/eti-cmdline/README.md

 by both the 2.13 library and the 3.06 library.
 The RSP-Dx is only supported by the 3.06 library

-Use -DSDRPLAY=ON for installing the support software linking to the 2.13 lib Use -DSDRPLAY_V3=ON for installing the 3.06 support
+Use `-DSDRPLAY=ON` for installing the support software linking to the 2.13 lib Use `-DSDRPLAY_V3=ON` for installing the 3.06 support

 If `-DDUMPING=ON` is added, the possibility for dumping the input to an ".sdr" file (note that an sdr-file is a ".wav" file, with a samplerate of 2048000 and short int values).

-If `-DX64_DEFINED' is added, SSE instructions will be used in the viterbi decoding.
+If `-DX64_DEFINED` is added, SSE instructions will be used in the viterbi decoding.

-If `-DRPI_DEFINED' is added and building takes place on an RPI, an attempt is made to use neon insrtructions.
+If `-DRPI_DEFINED` is added and building takes place on an RPI, an attempt is made to use neon insrtructions.
 Note however that there might be problems with the toolchain: different toolchains require different flags.
 See the section in the CMakeLists.txt file